arti-joshi/Nurturehub/README.md

 - **Multilingual Support**: Available in multiple languages for better accessibility.
 - **AI-Powered Content Recommendations**: Relevant resources based on user interests and stage of pregnancy.

+## 🧑‍💻 My Contributions
+As a core **frontend developer**, I contributed to the following:

+- Developed the entire **Pregnancy Page**
+- Implemented:
+  - **Routine Checkup Reminders**
+  - **Baby Growth Tracker** (week-wise updates)
+  - **Ovulation Calculator**
+  - **Due Date Estimator**
+- Contributed to improving UI structure and UX design
+- Ensured mobile responsiveness and clean layout

+> ⚠️ This project was a team collaboration.
+Some features and backend components were developed by other contributors.

 ## 📽️ Demo
 Watch the project demo on [YouTube](https://youtu.be/rcdEfAfdUiY).